Windom Area Health Foundation

 Each membership category may be attained through cumulative giving.

-A Legacy Club has been established to recognize donors of Windom Area Foundation who have arranged for a future gift by means of a will, trust, or insurance policy.
+A Legacy Club has been established to recognize donors of the Windom Area Health Foundation who have arranged for a future gift by means of a will, trust, or insurance policy.

 For more information, contact the Chief Financial Officer at Windom Area Health, at 831-0615.Give Now Foundation Pledge Form (PDF)